jvalcher/termfu/README.md

 ### Basics
 - Switch between layouts with your `(l)ayouts` key.
 - Scroll window data by selecting the window via its key binding and then using the arrow, page up, etc. keys.
-One can also use the `hjkl` keys.
+You can also use the `hjkl` keys.
 <br><br>

 ## Configuration